raviten/documentation/integrating-web-sdk.rst

 #.
 Enter your website's URL.
 Make a choice whether you want to have your own HTTPS domain as backing domain, or want to use a QGraph provided domain.
 Make a note of it.

 #.
-In case, you want your own HTTPS domain, download the following files
+(Skip this step if you are using QGraph provided HTTPS domain) In case, you want your own HTTPS domain, download the following files

    #. `https://cdn.qgr.ph/qg-sw.<your app id>.js`
    #. `https://cdn.qgr.ph/manifest.json`